Astronomy (MSc)

 • a bachelor’s degree in an Astronomy-related programme from a research university in the Netherlands.

-Admission to this master is under the provision that you have in-depth knowledge comparable to undergraduate courses of the Leiden Astronomy curriculum, i.e. with:
+Admission to this master is under the provision that you have University-level in-depth knowledge and experience in the field of fundamental Physics, Mathematics, Computer Science and Astronomy.
+We expect your previous programme to be comparable to undergraduate courses of the Leiden Astronomy curriculum, i.e. including:

-Astronomy and Cosmology: For this specialization, you must additionally have knowledge of “Physics of elementary particles” at undergraduate level.
+Astronomy and Cosmology: For this specialisation, you must additionally have knowledge of “Astro-Particle Physics” or "Elementary Particle Physics" at undergraduate level.

-Astronomy and Data Science: For this specialization, proven fluency in a 3rd generation programming language (e.g. Python, C++, ..) is required.
+Astronomy and Data Science: For this specialisation, proven fluency in a 3rd generation programming language (e.g. Python, C++, ..) is required.
 Additionally, knowledge of “Statistics” at undergraduate level is required.

-The Board of Admissions will assess whether your degree and background are sufficiently related to the BSc degrees in Astronomy (and, if applicable, whether you meet the additional requirement for certain specialisations).
+The Board of Admissions will assess whether your degree and background are sufficiently related to our Bachelor degrees in Astronomy (and, if applicable, whether you meet the additional requirement for certain specialisations).

 If you have a bachelor’s degree that does not meet the requirements specified above, you may be eligible for an individual Pre-Master’s Programme tailored to your individual background.
 If you have successfully met the requirements of the imposed Pre-Master's Programme, you will be admitted to the master’s programme.